Market Intelligence

 Restructuring & Distressed Watch

-$215B in leveraged loans maturing in 2025-2026; refinancing risk elevated for issuers with weak EBITDA growth.
+Approximately $215B in leveraged loans maturing in 2026–2027; refinancing risk elevated for issuers with weak EBITDA growth or tariff exposure where lenders are demanding meaningful spread premiums.

 INTERVIEW ANGLE

 Restructuring knowledge differentiates candidates who understand the full deal lifecycle.
-Lead with the maturity wall concept — $215B in loans maturing creates refinancing stress for companies that can't grow into their leverage multiples.
-If asked about distressed opportunities, frame it as a barbell: companies that can refinance will, but those with genuine business deterioration will need balance sheet restructuring.
-The office CRE situation is a great specific example: rising vacancies + floating rate debt + falling valuations = textbook distressed scenario.
+Lead with the maturity wall concept — $215B in loans maturing creates refinancing stress for companies that cannot grow into their leverage multiples.
+The software sector situation is a live case study: AI disruption concerns have repriced credit risk for leveraged software issuers dramatically, creating a barbell — companies that can demonstrate AI resilience refinance fine, those that cannot face distressed dynamics despite having serviceable debt levels 18 months ago.
+The office CRE situation remains the textbook distressed scenario: rising vacancies plus floating rate debt plus falling valuations equals forced restructuring.

 ECM PIPELINE